elele20005/Rafiu_CI_CD/README.md

 ## Credits
 Initial StarterCode was provided by the edX.
 The Converting codes were written by me by enhacing it to create a CI/CD pipeline using GitHub Actions to run the component tests via Cypress when a Pull Request is made to the develop branch, and the application is deployed when code is merged from develop to the main branch.
 I also watched a lot of Youtube tutorials when debuging issues.
-Additionally, several YouTube tutorials were referenced to better understand Cypress, MongoDB, and  API structure as well.
+Additionally, several YouTube tutorials were referenced to better understand `Cypress`, `MongoDB`, and  `API` structure as well.

 ## License
 This project is licensed under the MIT license and Apache 2.0.
 See the LICENSE file for details.